-Small Finance Banks (Utkarsh & Fincare) IPOs are around the block, Should you invest?
+Small Finance Banks (Utkarsh & Fincare) IPOs: Should You Invest?

 Small Finance Banks is a specific segment of banking created by RBI under the guidance of Government of India with an objective of furthering financial inclusion by primarily undertaking basic banking activities to underserved and underserved sections including small business units, small and marginal farmers, micro and small industries and unorganised entities.
 Like other commercial banks, these banks can undertake all basic banking activities including lending and taking deposits.